duplode/stunts-cartography/README.md

 * Command: stcarto gallery
 * A command line map generator which renders all tracks in a directory, in separate images.
-* Usage: in the command line, stcarto gallery \[INPUTDIR\] \[OUTPUTDIR\].
-Both directory arguments are optional, with the input one defaulting to the current directory, and the output one to INPUTDIR/galcarto.
+* Usage: in the command line, stcarto gallery \[INPUTDIR\].
+Specifying the input directory is optional, defaulting to the current directory.
+The output directory can be specified with `-o`, with INPUTDIR/galcarto as default.
   There are several rendering oprions available; using the `-h` help flag will list them.

 ## Repository content highlights